Exclusive economic zone of Russia

-Russia has the fourth-largest exclusive economic zone of 7566673 km2 with 200 nmi from its shores.
+The Russian Federation has the fourth-largest exclusive economic zone of 7566673 km2 with 200 nmi from its shores.

 Geography

 The EEZ borders with Norway, Finland, Sweden, Estonia, Lithuania and Poland to the west, the United States to the east, Japan, North Korea and South Korea to the south east and Azerbaijan, Kazakhstan, Georgia, Turkey and Ukraine to the south.